+ERASE SENTENCE

-ERASE SENTENCE Erase from cursor to next ! ? or .
+Erase from cursor to next! ? or .

 Erase all the text between the cursor and the end of the sentence.
-Superscript understands a sentence as text ending with a period (full stop), exclamation or question mark, followed by space.
-The cursor ends up on the period (full stop), exclamation or question mark.
+Superscript understands a sentence as text ending with a period (full stop), exclamation or question mark, followed by space OR a paragraph marker.
+The cursor ends up on the period (full stop), exclamation, question mark or paragraph marker.

+ERASE PARAGRAPH

-ERASE PARAGRAPH Erase from cursor to next para marker.
+Erase from cursor to next para marker.

 Erase all the text between the cursor and the end of the paragraph the cursor is in.
-Superscript defines a paragraph as text ending with a paragraph end marker (the cr character).
+Superscript defines a paragraph as text ending with a paragraph end marker (the \leftarrow character).
 The cursor ends up on the paragraph marker.

+ERASE REST

-ERASE REST Erase text from cursor on.
+Erase text from cursor on.